kfeina/CygMonit/README.md

 **Developer info**

-To create de development environments, I followed the latest cygwin.dll branch version by the latest setup version, where criteria is found in: http://ctm.crouchingtigerhiddenfruitbat.org/pub/cygwin/circa/
+To create de development environments, I followed the latest cygwin.dll branch version by the latest setup version, which criteria is found in: http://ctm.crouchingtigerhiddenfruitbat.org/pub/cygwin/circa/